litchie/exult-ios/content/sifixes/Readme.txt

 	In previous releases of this mod, the mod's full source was included in the zip file.
 Starting with version 0.15.04, only the files required to play the mod are included.
-You can obtain the source of the mod in the Exult source code, available at the 'Downloads' page or through anonymous SVN access.
+You can obtain the source of the mod in the Exult source code, available at the 'Downloads' page or through GitHub.
 	It is in the 'content/sifixes' directory.

 5	What this mod does